jamalh110/farmville/README.md

 - The Farm is 800 pixels wide and 600 pixels tall.
 The bottom left is (0,0), and the top right is (800,600)
 - Each object has an ID field.
 This value should be unique for all objects
 - Each object has a layer field.
 Objects with a higher layer value will be rendered above objects with lower layer values.
 We recommend layer=0 for stationary objects (e.g. nests, barns, bakery), layer=1 for items (e.g. eggs, flour, butter), and layer=2 for moving objects (e.g. chicken, cow, farmer)
 - Objects in the same layer should not collide.
-We will be testing for this
+We will be testing for this in part 2
 - Each object has the `setTexture` and `setPos` methods to change its texture or position.
 - Each object has an `updateFarm` and `erase` method. `updateFarm` updates (and if needed, inserts) its value in the shared farm state object, and `erase` removes the object from the shared farm state object.
 When these are called, it will be reflected on screen upon the following `redisplay()` call